AllenCell/EMT_image_analysis/CollagenIV_mesh_generation/README.md

 ## Data Requirements

-This requires the post-processed basement membrane segmentations to be grouped by timepoint into a single 4D `ome.tiff` or `ome.zarr` file.
+This requires the post-processed collagenIV segmentations to be grouped by timepoint into a single 4D `ome.tiff` or `ome.zarr` file.

 ## Data Output